waldur/ansible-waldur-generator/README.md

       os_volume:
         # Use the 'order' plugin for the marketplace workflow.
         type: order

+        # (Optional) The offering type used to automatically infer attribute parameters
+        # from the OpenAPI schema.
+This greatly reduces boilerplate configuration.
+        offering_type: "Marketplace.Volume"

         description: "Create, update, or delete an OpenStack Volume via the marketplace."
         resource_type: "OpenStack volume"